 - Background color codes

-There are many color codes, but you can often find only the below 7 colors.
+There are many color codes, but you will often see only the 7 colors listed below:

 - White (No color code): Regular File or Normal File